Sander-Works/DotaProject/README.md

 # DotaProject
-This is a C# app that is only created to make a REST API with the CRUD operations
+This is a C# app that is created to make a REST API with the CRUD operations

 How to run
 ----------